AkshayBade/akshaybade.github.io/learn_basics_networking.md

 - Block certain websites(servers) by hiding their IP addresses
 - Pretend to be another locations' IP address to access location specific sites.

+---
+### IPTables
+A linux concept which controls communication to computer with certain rules.
+There are Three types of chains,
+- Input: control input requests from set of IP addresses
+- Forward: control requests on router system
+- Output: control requests outgoing to certain IP addresses Types of policies are like ACCEPT, DROP etc.

+---

 👷 WORK IN PROGRESS